-- If the documentation topic content is totally identical for every platform, i.e., only the code syntax differs, you will need to develop generalized documentation: each article provides code samples (and maybe some additional notes) for every supported platform on a single page. - On the contrary, if the content differs significantly, as is in the iOS/Android case, we might suggest splitting the documentation sites (up to having separate domains for each platform): the good news is that developers almost always need one specific version, and they don't care about other platforms.
+- If the documentation topic content is totally identical for every platform, i.e., only the code syntax differs, you will need to develop generalized documentation: each article provides code samples (and maybe some additional notes) for every supported platform on a single page. - On the contrary, if the content differs significantly, as is the case with iOS / Android, we might suggest splitting the documentation sites (up to having separate domains for each platform): the good news is that developers almost always need one specific version, and they don't care about other platforms.